cardinity/cardinity-sdk-java/README.md

 Java SDK for cardinity payment gateway.
 Library includes all the functionality provided by API.

-You can signup for cardinity services - https://cardinity.com
+You can sign up for cardinity services - https://cardinity.com

 ## Requirements